evildmp/afraid-to-commit/docs/conflicts.rst

 Sometimes you'll discover that your GitHub fork and the upstream repository have changes that GitHub can't merge.

 There's an *unmergeable-branch* at https://github.com/evildmp/afraid-to-commit.
+It's unmergeable because it deliberately contains changes that conflict with other changes made in *master*.

-Try creating a pull request from that to your *amend-my-name* on GitHub.
-GitHub should tell you:
+Try creating a pull request from *unmergeable-branch* to your *amend-my-name* on GitHub.
+If you do, GitHub will tell you:

     We can’t automatically merge this pull request.